Reviewed by: HU Medical Review Board | Last reviewed: July 2022 | Last updated: July 2022

 Keytruda® is an immunotherapy that is a monoclonal antibody.
 Antibodies are a normal part of the immune system that attach to antigens (such as germs) to mark them for destruction by the immune system.
-Monoclonal antibodies are created in a laboratory to attach to specific antigens on the surface of cancer cells.
+Monoclonal antibodies used in cancer treatment are created in a laboratory to attach to specific antigens on the surface of cancer cells.
 Pembrolizumab targets the PD-1 receptor and blocks the interaction with the proteins which bind to the receptor, PD-L1 and PD-L2.
 Some cancer cells affect the PD-1 pathway.
 When this pathway is affected by the cancer cells, the cancer can grow and spread without being kept in check by the T-cells and the immune system.
 By blocking the PD-1 pathway, pembrolizumab can help the body’s T-cells and immune system fight the cancer.1,2

-Treatment option for NSCLC and SCLC
+Treatment option for NSCLC

 Pembrolizumab is also approved for the treatment of solid tumor cancers with certain biomarkers, including tumors that are considered tumor mutational burden-high (TMB-H), microsatellite instability-high (MSI-H) or mismatch repair deficient (dMMR).1